meganalnico/simple-core/Heritage.md

 overly large mouths and eyes, an effect which can be both disturbing and stunning, depending on the individual.

-**Society**: Unlike most races, gnomes do not generally organize themselves within classic societal structures.
+**Society**: Unlike most peoples, gnomes do not generally organize themselves within classic societal structures.
 Whimsical creatures at heart, they typically travel alone or with temporary companions, ever seeking new and more exciting experiences.
-They rarely form enduring relationships among themselves or with members of other races, instead pursuing crafts, professions, or collections with a passion that borders on zealotry.
+They rarely form enduring relationships among themselves or with members of other peoples, instead pursuing crafts, professions, or collections with a passion that borders on zealotry.
 Male gnomes have a strange fondness for unusual hats and headgear, while females often proudly wear elaborate and eccentric hairstyles.

-**Relations**: Gnomes have difficulty interacting with the other races, on both emotional and physical levels.
-Gnome humor is hard to translate and often comes across as malicious or senseless to other races, while gnomes in turn tend to think of the taller races as dull and lumbering giants.
+**Relations**: Gnomes have difficulty interacting with the other peoples, on both emotional and physical levels.
+Gnome humor is hard to translate and often comes across as malicious or senseless to other peoples, while gnomes in turn tend to think of the taller peoples as dull and lumbering giants.
 They get along well with halflings and humans, but are overly fond of playing jokes on dwarves and half-orcs, whom most gnomes feel need to lighten up.
-They respect elves, but often grow frustrated with the comparatively slow pace at which members of the long-lived race make decisions.
+They respect elves, but often grow frustrated with the comparatively slow pace at which members of the long-lived people make decisions.
 To the gnomes, action is always better than inaction, and many gnomes carry several highly involved projects with them at all times to keep themselves entertained during rest periods.